natividadesusana/backend-challenge/README.md

 3. Install a docker-compose, which simplifies running your server and DB

-4. We use prism but feel free to use any ORM
+4. We use prisma but feel free to use any ORM

 5. Add authentication (only an authenticated user can make a top-up or reservation)